Second Grade Curriculum Overview

-Second grade is a time when students become more independent in their learning and application.
-It is the final year of the Blocks Program and is a year of exciting capstone projects, such as Permanent and Sustainable Cities, Shadow Puppet Plays, and the recreation of the Brooklyn Bridge.
+Second grade is a time when students become more independent in their learning.
+In addition to being the final year of the our blocks program, 2nd grade is full of exciting capstone projects including Permanent City, shadow puppet plays and the Brooklyn Bridge study.
 Students are supported with tools and strategies for them to explore and develop independence and individuality.

 - Social Studies